gustavo-camilo/dealer-copilot/DEPLOYMENT.md

 ### Static File Server
 The app uses `serve` to serve the production build with proper SPA routing support.

-## Environment Variables
+## Environment Variables ⚠️ CRITICAL

+**THE BLANK PAGE ERROR IS CAUSED BY MISSING ENVIRONMENT VARIABLES**

-You need to set these environment variables in your deployment platform:
+You need to set these environment variables in your deployment platform **BEFORE** building:

 ### Required Variables
 ```bash